 Multi-level (or nested) BOMs usually raise many questions with users.
-In this article, I want to discuss how openBOM handles multi-level BOMs.
+In this article, I want to discuss how OpenBOM handles multi-level BOMs.
 And please keep in mind, we’re still working to improve how we handle multi-level BOMs.
 With that in mind, I’ll also share what multi-level related features we are still working on and what you can expect to be delivered in the near future.
-As I mentioned in the openBoM fundamentals (1) article, the simplest BOM is a list of parts.
-Each BOM contain [and can be assigned] Part Numbers; this is how you can identify items in openBoM.
+As I mentioned in the OpenBOM fundamentals (1) article, the simplest BOM is a list of parts.
+Each BOM contains [and can be assigned] Part Numbers; this is how you can identify items in OpenBOM.

 The Multi-level BOM view is a separate view available today as a Dashboard icon.